-- 21.5.1 the bowler's back foot must land within and not touching the return crease appertaining to his stated mode of delivery. - 21.5.2 the bowler's front foot must land with some part of the foot, whether grounded or raised - on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and - behind the popping crease.
+- 21.5.1 the bowler's back foot must land within and not touching the return crease appertaining to his/her stated mode of delivery. - 21.5.2 the bowler's front foot must land with some part of the foot, whether grounded or raised - on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and - behind the popping crease.

-The third umpire shall review television replays of the bowler's feet landing and, if he/she is satisfied that not all the requirements have been met, advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+The third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that the second requirement above has not been met, advise the bowler's end umpire who shall in turn immediately call and signal No ball.
 See clause 41.8 (Bowling of deliberate front foot No ball).